svet-b/grafana-mqtt-datasource/README.md

 The near-term plan is to address the following issues:

 - When topic is changed, re-subscribe to new topic immediately.
 Currently the user needs to save and refresh the dashboard.
-- Enable parsing of other payload formats: JSON (via JSONata), CBOR, etc)
+- Enable parsing of other payload formats: JSON (via JSONata), CBOR, etc
-- Enable authentication (though probably without a backend plugin component, at least for the time being)
+- Enable passing of credentials for authentication (though probably without a backend plugin component, at least for the time being)

 Some other enhancements:

-- Move plotted values to the left (i.e. move time axis) even while no new data is being received
+- Continuously move plotted values to the left (i.e. update time axis) even if new data is being received
-- Enable a dedicated timestamp field (rather than assume time = now)
+- Enable a dedicated timestamp field (rather than assume time = now for all payloads)
 - Support for multiple data series
 - Detect and report connection errors (e.g. at time of initial datasource setup).
 This is non-trivial due to https://github.com/mqttjs/MQTT.js/issues/876 and the fact that `MqttClient.stream` is not exposed in TypeScript